-16 Surgical guides
+17 Surgical guides

-It is possible to fabricate surgical guides in the program on the basis of imported STL models or a so-called scan appliance.
+It is possible to fabricate surgical guides in the program on the basis of imported STL models or a socalled scan appliance.
 It is also possible to edit the surgical guide fabricated.
-Surgical guides are fabricated using the functions located on the "Guide" panel (1), which you can open by clicking on the "File (or Panels) > Guide Fabrication" (2) menu item (while "Normal" or "Advanced" mode is active (3)).
+Surgical guides are fabricated using the functions located on the "Guide" panel (1), which can be opened by clicking on the "File (or Panels) > Guide Fabrication" (2) menu item (while "Normal" or "Advanced" mode is active (3)).
 The tools are divided into groups according to their purpose.

-The first group (4) combines elements used together for both model types.
+The first group (4) combines elements used jointly for both model types.
 The second (5) contains a button for fabricating surgical guides on the basis of a scan appliance model.
-The third (6) contains a function creating the undercut model.
+The third (6) contains a function that creates the undercut model.
 The fourth (7) contains all elements for fabricating an offset surgical guide from a surface model.
 The fifth (8) contains tools for creating label text.
 These are followed by panels for creating labels.